After you've installed Puppet Enterprise, optimize it for your environment by configuring and tuning Puppet Server settings as needed.

 jruby_max_active_instances setting controls the maximum number of JRuby instances to allow on the Puppet Server.

-The default used in PE is the number of CPUs - 1, expressed as
+The default used in PE is the number of CPUs - 1,

 $::processorcount - 1.